 One of many excellent outcomes is, over 98% undergraduate students obtain jobs after their graduations.
 These outputs directly result from the said innovations during the history of the faculty.
 Along with the development of leadership in boosting teaching, the environment of research within the faculty was largely improved as well.
 Many projects are being applied and of deployed every year including both national and international projects.
 The faculty is the founder of the International Conference on Sustainable Development in Civil, Urban and Transport Engineering (CUTE) which has been organized every two years since 2016.
-Two research groups that are Sustainable Developments in Civil Engineering Research Group (SDCE, CIVIL) and Applied Computational Civil and Structural Engineering Research Group (ACCSE, CIVIL) now become the leader research groups of the university and of the nation.
+Three research groups that are Sustainable Developments in Civil Engineering Research Group (SDCE, CIVIL); Applied Computational Civil and Structural Engineering Research Group (ACCSE, CIVIL) and Smart computing in Civil Engineering Research Group (SCCE) now become the leader research groups of the university and of the nation.
 The research among students is also being encourage and dozens of student research topics are applied and deployed every year.
 Many of the student projects achieve the excellent outcomes with the great prizes recently.
 Among these prizes, a winner from our faculty is the first student from the Southern universities of Vietnam who awarded the ‘Loa Thành’ prize of the best undergraduate thesis in civil engineering, offered by Associations of Vietnamese Architects & Construction, Ministry of Construction, and Ho Chi Minh Communist Youth Union.